 For some reason, I am willing to bet that soon-dae does not conform to Kosher dietary laws…

-…and I do realize that there are variants to the stuffed derma or kishka used in Kosher cooking in countries in eastern Europe; but I did not see or hear of them when I was in Romania twice or in Bulgaria once.
-I did not see or hear of them when I was in the Czech Republic, Hungary or Slovenia either — if you consider them a part of eastern Europe.
+…and I do realize that there are variants to the stuffed derma or kishka used in Kosher cooking in countries in eastern Europe; but I did not see or hear of them when I was in Romania three times or in Bulgaria once.
+I did not see or hear of them when I was in the Czech Republic, Hungary, Slovenia, or Serbia either — if they are considered a part of eastern Europe.

 Travel constantly humbles me.
 The more I travel, the more that I realize I do not know.
 I always learn many new things whenever I travel — and that is one of the things I enjoy so much about travel…

-…but as a reader of The Gate, I am certain you will point out other locations around the world where you have seen variations of stuffed derma which has nothing to do with Kosher cuisine — and I hope that you please do.
+…but as a reader of The Gate With Brian Cohen, I am certain you will point out other locations around the world where you have seen variations of stuffed derma which has nothing to do with Kosher cuisine — and I hope that you please do.

 As for the misspelling of vegitables instead of vegetables: well — let’s just say that the command of the English language of whoever wrote that far exceeds my command of the Korean language…